-Eric Arsznov, Instructor
+Eric Arsznov, Associate Professor

 Office: Science 210

 M.S.
-Physics and Astrophysics
+Physics and Astrophysics, Eastern Michigan University

 Eric teaches physics and astronomy at the college, having joined the faculty in 2010.
 Prior to that, he taught at Lansing Community College, Lansing, Michigan, and the University of Alaska, Fairbanks.
 With a background in astrophysics, his current interests focus on physics education research and include curriculum development, assessment for learning and representational coherence.

-Frederick Bsharah, Instructor
+Frederick Bsharah, Assistant Professor

 Office: Science 216

 Frederick has over 10 years adjunct experience and started at CCCC in 2007 as an adjunct faculty member.
-Prior to joining the college as a full-time instructor, he spent approximately 30 years working as an engineering for Boeing and Ford Motor Company.
+Prior to joining the college as a full-time instructor, he spent approximately 30 years working as an engineer for Boeing, and Ford Motor Company.
 His expertise is in product and process development, innovative processes, quality management, and manufacturing engineering.
 He is also trained in lean manufacturing and has earned Six Sigma Black Belt quality certification.